ShivamGupta-yo/Rock-Paper-Scissors/README.md

 # Rock, Paper, Scissors Game

-Welcome to the Rock, Paper, Scissors game!
+Hello, Welcome to the Rock, Paper, Scissors game!
 This simple web-based game is implemented using HTML, CSS, and JavaScript.
 Test your luck and strategy against the computer in this classic hand game.

 ![Game looks like this :](https://github.com/ShivamGupta-yo/Rock-Paper-Scissors/blob/main/Images/game-screenshot.png)